 - Purchase orders consuming consignment inventory – POs for consignment inventory are generated when the ownership of the inventory is changed from the vendor to your company.
 A product receipt is posted at the same time.
 These consignment POs are shown only on the Purchase orders consuming consignment inventory page.
 They aren't included on the All confirmed purchase orders page in the Vendor collaboration module.

 - Products received from consignment inventory – This page lists all the transactions where the ownership of products has been transferred from the vendor to your company.
 Vendors can use this information to invoice the customer.

 - On-hand consignment inventory – This page shows the vendor-owned on-hand consignment inventory that has been received at your warehouse.

 Working with RFQs when you use vendor collaboration

 This section describes the interactions between customers and vendors during the RFQ process.
 It also explains how information is communicated to the vendors.
-For a basic overview of support for the RFQ process, see Request for quotations (RFQs).
+For a basic overview of support for the RFQ process, see Requests for quotation (RFQs) overview.